guneettt/guneettt/README.md

 ---

 ### 🚀 About Me
-- ☀️ My interests lie in areas such as **software development**, **web design**, **AI & ML** and **data science**, and I enjoy exploring how these fields can derive transformative solutions!
+- ☀️ My interests lie in areas such as **software development**, **web design** and **AI & ML**, and I enjoy exploring how these fields can derive transformative solutions!
-- 🌷 I have experience working with various programming languages and have worked on projects involving ray tracing, database systems, cloning and much more!
+- 🌷 I have experience working with various programming languages and have worked on projects such as a bias visualizer, ray tracer, client website, chrome extensions, games and much more!
 - 🌿 My goal is to continue developing my skills and contribute to impactful projects that push the boundaries of what technology can achieve.

----
+--- I’ve worked on projects like a bias visualizer, ray tracer, client website, and Chrome extension using Python, C, and JavaScript.

 ### 🛠 **Languages & Tools**
 <p align="left">